Decided to give these Baymax deco tang yuan a new look (lol) for this year’s Winter Solstice 冬至. This was an old post 3 years back!

 Tang yuan (汤圆) is a Chinese dessert made using glutinous rice flour.
-We mix a small qty of water with the flour to roll into small balls, cooked in boiling water, and served in a sweet syrup.
-Traditionally, we usually eat this on the 15th day of Chinese New Year and on winter solstice (冬至).
+A small amount of water would be used to mix with the flour, and which we would roll into small balls of dough.
+These dough would then be cooked in boiling water, and served in a sweet syrup.
+Traditionally, we eat this Chinese dessert on the 15th day of Chinese New Year and on winter solstice (冬至).
 It can also be served to a newly wed couple on their wedding day.
 Tang yuan usually signifies family reunion, or a “happy ending” (圆满).

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

 The old tang yuan recipe uses the same as my panda tang yuan and pooh bear tang yuan.
 Very easy and straight forward to make some cute deco tang yuan!
 While that recipe is easy to make, it may not taste as QQ and soft as those commercial frozen tang yuan.

 I now use a different recipe, which I really like, as it is not too complicated and the tang yuan skin is softer, and more QQ.

 For the filling, I am using a homemade lava peanut filling!
 It’s not super sweet and I find it just nice for the bland tang yuan skin.
 I am using this brand of ground peanut, but it is not fine enough, so I blitzed it for a while in a food processor.
 If you would be doing that, be sure to do it in short bursts.

 This time, I also serve it in a simple osmanthus sugar syrup, which has a fruity peach scent!
 You can also serve in any sweet soup that you like.
 I got my osmanthus flowers from Phoon Huat.